MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabase.md

 ### -ServerName
 Specifies the name of the server that contains the database that this cmdlet retrieves.
-The cmdlet uses the current azure_2 subscription to access the server.
+The cmdlet uses the current Azure subscription to access the server.

 ```yaml
 Type: String